pytroll/pytroll/web/source/recipes.rst

  Recipes: Operational Pytroll
 ==============================

+.. note:: These instructions are outdated.
+Please use trollduction_ for
+          operational processing with pytroll.

 Geostationary (Eumetcast) production
 ====================================

-We take the case of HRIT data from meteosat 9, as send through eumetcast.
+We take the case of HRIT data from Meteosat-9, as send through eumetcast.

 - Install mipp, mpop, and pyresample
 - Don't forget to set up the PPP_CONFIG_DIR variable to point to your configuration files.
-- Edit the meteosat09.cfg configuration file (a template is provided in case you don't have one) with your HRIT directory:
+- Edit the Meteosat-9.cfg configuration file (a template is provided in case you don't have one) with your HRIT directory:

   .. code-block:: ini